Published by VTI Foundation, Inc.

 Human-readable version identifiers MAY be used for administrative purposes, but such identifiers MUST NOT substitute for or override the deterministically derived rule identity defined in this section.

-Any modification to rule logic, rule parameters affecting evaluation semantics, or rule composition structure MUST result in a new rule identity.
+Any modification to rule logic, rule parameters that affect evaluation semantics, or rule composition structure MUST result in a new rule identity.

 5.2 Canonical Rule Serialization